Hike through some of the prettiest forest in New Jersey to a glacial lake 1,000 feet above the surrounding area.

 Parking: N40.97213° W75.12592°

-Dunnfield Creek parking area.
-Route 80 West to just before the last exit in New Jersey.
-On the right is a sign for Dunnfield Creek Natural Area.
+Dunnfield Creek Natural Area, I-80, Columbia, NJ 07832.
+Route 80 West to just before the last exit in New Jersey (exit 1).
+On the right is a brown sign for Dunnfield Creek Natural Area.

-There is a parking lot on the right, then a large main lot (parking on the grass area past the main lot is no longer allowed).
-The road is one way so you can’t backtrack to a passed lot unless you get back onto Rt 80 and come around.
+There’s the first parking lot, then a larger main lot.
+The exit road is one way so you can’t backtrack to a passed lot unless you get back onto Rt 80 and come around.

 Overview of the parking lots as it’s just easier to show it than explain it: